Polyphenols are a class of chemicals found naturally in plants, including fruits, veggies, herbs and spices, teas, cocoa, and even wine.

 Asparagus comes in different colors like green, white, or purple.
 But, if you’re looking for the most antioxidant rich variety, it’s green all the way.

-Spinach is packed with powerful antioxidants like vitamins A and C, fiber and even some protein.
-Spinach offers a lot in the health benefits department, but it’s free radical-fighting polyphenols may specifically help to lower cholesterol and battle inflammation throughout the body.
+Spinach is packed with powerful antioxidants like vitamins A and C, fiber, and even some protein.

 Ellagitannins have been studied for their potential role to reduce the risk of certain diseases including cancer, cardiovascular diseases, and neurodegenerative diseases.